SeanRooooney/proposals/015-kafka-topic-encryption.md

 As this is a new capability, there are initially no backwards compatibility issues relating to this proposal.
 Because the proxy intercepts Kafka connections and modifies messages, this proposal is tied tightly to Kafka versions.
-The proxy must incorporate any ongoing protocol and message format changes in future Kafka versions while supporting earlier Kafka clients.
+The proxy will incorporate any ongoing protocol and message format changes in future Kafka versions while supporting earlier Kafka clients.

 ## Rejected alternatives